What Factors Determine Your Credit Rating?

 The third factor, the length of your credit history, counts for about 15% of your credit score.
 The purpose of a credit score is to give lenders a clear view of your debt-paying habits, so the longer your credit history, the more information there is for lenders to consider.
 This is one factor that the consumer cannot really affect in any meaningful way, but it does suggest that it is to your benefit to begin establishing credit as soon as possible.
 The less history there is, the less value your credit score has to potential lenders.

 The various types of credit a persons uses are also taken into consideration, with diversity of credit being viewed favorably.
 If you have had only one type of loan, such as a revolving credit card account, this portion of your score will be lower.
 Having several different types of debt – credit card debt, non-revolving bank loans, a mortgage, a car loan, and so on – will increase this part of the score because it indicates to lenders that you understand how to manage different types of loans.
 The types of credit you have used constitute about 10% of your score.

 Recent credit inquiries

-Although credit scores are used for other purposes than applying for new loans, the FICO system generally assumes that recent credit checks mean you are actively applying for credit.
+Although credit scores are used for other purposes than requesting new loans, the FICO system generally assumes that recent credit checks mean you are actively requesting credit.
 If there are several recent inquiries, it is assumed that you have been trying to borrow from multiple lenders and this is viewed negatively.
 The more recent inquiries you have, the lower this part of your score.
 This factor is weighed at roughly 10% of your credit score.